Double-Drug attack may tame severe colitis Flare-Ups

 Summary

 This study looks at adults hospitalized with a severe flare of ulcerative colitis that didn't get better with IV steroids.
-It compares taking a combination of two drugs (infliximab and tofacitinib) versus either drug alone.
-The goal is to see if the combo leads to faster symptom relief and gut healing over 10 weeks, with fewer side effects.
+It compares taking two drugs together (infliximab and tofacitinib) versus taking just one of them.
+The goal is to see if the combo leads to faster symptom relief and gut healing over 10 weeks.

 Disclaimer